 What Is an E2 Visa?

 The E2 visa allows foreign nationals from treaty countries to enter and work in the United States based on a substantial investment in a U.S. business.
 This non-immigrant visa category serves investors, entrepreneurs, and certain employees who plan to develop and direct business operations.
+For a comprehensive overview, see our complete E2 visa guide.

 Unlike permanent residency, the E2 visa does not provide a direct path to a green card.
 Approval depends on meeting specific investment, nationality, and business operation requirements as outlined by U.S. immigration law (Immigration and Nationality Act Section 101(a)(15)(E)).